syncfusion-content/flutter-docs/Flutter/chart/cartesian-chart-types.md

 ### Data label

-In the range column chart when data label is enabled, by default there will be two values dispalyed viz, high and low, but in the other types of cartesian charts, only y value will be displayed.
+In the range column chart when data label is enabled, by default there will be two values displayed viz, high and low, but in the other types of charts, only y value will be displayed.

 {% highlight dart %}